 Preparation

-We cut the vegetables, as is customary in Greece – quite coarsely.
-Tomatoes – into quarters, cucumbers and peppers – into large cubes.
-The onion – into half-rings.
-We leave the feta in large triangles so that it retains its structure.
+Chop the vegetables as is customary in Greece – quite coarsely.
+Cut the tomatoes into quarters, the cucumber and pepper into large cubes.
+Slice the onion into half-rings.
+Keep the feta in large triangles to maintain its structure.

-In a deep bowl, we layer all the vegetables, adding Kalamata olives.
-On top, we place the feta cheese, sprinkle with salt, and generously with a mix of dried herbs, dominated by oregano.
-We generously drizzle everything with extra virgin olive oil.
+In a deep bowl, layer all the vegetables, adding the Kalamata olives.
+On top, place the feta cheese, sprinkle with salt, and generously add the dried herb mix, with oregano being the dominant flavor.
+Drizzle everything generously with extra virgin olive oil.
 And no vinegar or lemon juice — just oil and spices, as in the traditional recipe.

 Interesting facts about Greek salad